How to enable BitLocker device encryption on Windows 11 Home

 • BitLocker is a security feature that encrypts the data on the drive so no one can view it without the correct password to decrypt it.

-Although BitLocker is not part of Windows 11 Home, you can still protect your computer and files using “device encryption.”
-In the Home edition of Windows 11, device encryption is a light version of BitLocker.
-When you enable the feature, the data gets scrambled on the primary and secondary drives using the Advanced Encryption Standard (AES) encryption algorithm to protect your information, and only you with the correct password can access it.
+Although BitLocker is not available on Windows 11 Home, you can still protect your computer and files with Device Encryption.
+In this edition, Device Encryption works as a simplified version of BitLocker that automatically encrypts the system drive and any additional internal drives using the Advanced Encryption Standard (AES) algorithm to protect your data.

 In this guide, you will learn the steps to enable device encryption in the Home edition of Windows 11.